Our Services

 Facilitation

-The Center works with organizations, citizen’s groups, communities, businesses and other interested parties, who are faced with making major decisions or need assistance exploring ideas and options in order to address complex problems.
-The Center’s facilitators support small and large group discussions that seek to support the development of humanizing, empathetic understanding through facilitated conversations.
-Facilitators work with parties to explore and to brainstorm, clarify concerns, build understanding and create a connection, in order to support greater clarity and understanding that supports and enhances both short- and long-term decision-making.
+The Center works with organizations, citizen groups, communities, businesses, and other group, who are faced with making major decisions or need assistance to address complex problems.
+The Center’s facilitators support small and large group conversations, to explore, brainstorm, discuss, and build understanding, in order to support greater clarity and connection, enhancing both short- and long-term decision-making.

 Team Building